jonelo/jacksum/README.md

 Jacksum covers many types of use cases in which hash values make sense:

-- Calculating of hash values/fingerprints of almost any input (command line arg, console, standard input, plain or encoded strings, files, partitions, disks, NTFS ADS, pipes, sockets, doors, ...)
+- Calculating hash values/fingerprints of almost any input (command-line args, console, standard input, plain or encoded strings, files, partitions, disks, NTFS ADS, pipes, sockets, doors, ...)
-- Finding OK/failed/missing/new files (verify file/data integrity)
+- Finding OK, failed, missing, or new files (verifying file/data integrity)
 - Finding files by their fingerprints (positive matching)
 - Finding files that do not match certain fingerprints (negative matching)
 - Finding all duplicates of a file by its hash value
 - Finding the algorithm(s) that generated a certain hash value
-- Investigate polynomials of CRCs
+- Investigating polynomials of CRCs
-- Investigate parameters of HMACs
+- Investigating parameters of HMACs

 In order to achieve the goals above Jacksum supports you with